Polyhedral Horofunction Compactification as a Polyhedral Ball: Introduction

 \begin{ques}\cite[Quest.
-6.18]{kl} Suppose that $\norm$ is a polyhedral norm on a finite-dimensional real vector space $V$.
-Is it true that the horoclosure $\overline{V}$ of $V$ with respect to this norm, with its natural stratification, is homeomorphic to the closed unit ball for the dual norm? \end{ques}
+6.18]{kl} Let \((X, \normm)\) be a finite-dimensional real vector space with polyhedral norm.
+Is it true that the horofunction compactification $\xhor$ corresponding to this norm is homeomorphic to the closed dual unit ball and respects the face structure? \footnote{The original question states: ''Suppose that $\normm$ is a polyhedral norm on a finite-dimensional real vector space $V$.
+Is it true that the horoclosure $\overline{V}$ of $V$ with respect to this norm, with its natural stratification, is homeomorphic to the closed unit ball for the dual norm? ``} \end{ques}

-The main purpose of this paper is to give a positive answer to this question and to give an explicit formula for the homeomorphism (see Theorem \ref{thm:homeo} later).
-This explicit map is a generalization of the moment map known from toric varieties.
+The main purpose of this paper is to give a positive answer to this question and to give an explicit formula for the homeomorphism, see Theorem \ref{thm:homeo} below. \\

+Let us give some details on the construction of the homeomorphism.
+We identify our finite-dimensional normed vector space $X$ with $\RR^m$ in order to use the Euclidean inner product to define orthogonal projections in $X$.
+Following Walsh \cite[Thm.
+1.1 and 1.2]{wa2}, we describe the horoboundary as a set of real-valued functions $h_{E,p}$ on the dual space $X^*$ that depend on proper faces $E$ of the dual unit ball $\Bo$ and points $p$ in a certain subspace of $X$.
+More details on the functions \(h_{E,p}\), including an explicit description, can be found in Section \ref{sec:h_ep}.
+These maps $h_{E,p}$ are then used to define the homeomorphism between the horofunction compactification $\overline{X}^{hor}$ of $X$ and the dual unit ball $\Bo$.
+The map for this homeomorphism was inspired by the moment map from the theory of toric varieties.
 See \cite[p.
 82]{fu} for a definition of the moment map and a similar statement to ours about the map.
-The basic construction is a bijective map $m^C$ from the vector space $X$ into an $m$-dimensional convex polytope $C$ with vertices $\{c_1, \ldots, c_r\}$.
-It is defined by
+The basic construction is as follows: given an $m$-dimensional convex polytope $C$ with vertices $\{c_1, \ldots, c_r\}$ in the dual vector space \(X^*\), we define a bijective map $m^C$ from the vector space $X$ into the interior of \(C\) by

-Note that this map is open and surjective onto the interior of $C$.
-More about it can be found in section \ref{sec:m^c} of this paper.

-The horofunction compactification can be defined for any proper metric space $X$, see Section \ref{sec:horofunction} below for the general definition.
-In this paper we focus on the case where $X$ is a finite-dimensional normed space with a polyhedral norm, that is, the unit ball of the norm is a convex polytope containing the origin in its interior.
-We identify $X$ with $\R^m$ to use the Euclidean inner product to define orthogonal projections in $X$.
-Following Walsh \cite[Thm.
-1.1 and 1.2]{wa2} we describe the horoboundary as a set of real-valued functions $h_{E,p}$ on the dual space $X^*$ that are parametrized by proper faces $E$ of the dual unit ball $\Bo$ and certain points $p$ in a subspace of $X$.
-An explicit description can be found in Section \ref{sec:h_ep}.
-These maps $h_{E,p}$ are used to define the homeomorphism between the horofunction compactification $\overline{X}^{hor}$ of $X$ and the dual unit ball $\Bo$:
+Each exponent in this expression consists of the negative dual pairing between a vertex \(c_i\) of the polytope in \(X^*\) and the point \(x \in X\).
+The fractions are positive and add up to one.
+Thus they form the weights for a convex combination of the vertices of \(C\).
+Depending on the position of \(x\) in relation to \(c_i\), the weighting by \(e^{-\langle c_i | x \rangle}\) is larger or smaller and the image of \(x\) is "pulled" more or less strongly in the direction of \(c_i\).
+Therefore this map is open and bijective onto the interior of $C$.
+More about it can be found in Section \ref{sec:m^c}.